 (j) at least 3 days off per week averaged over the shift cycle for individuals working a 12-hour shift and performing duties specified in 10 CFR 26.4(a)(5) (i.e., security personnel)

+(k) a maximum weekly average of 54 hours, calculated using an averaging period of up to six (6) weeks, which advances by 7 consecutive calendar days at the finish of every averaging period.

 3. For each category of individuals subject to work hour controls, the report shall contain the number of instances when each of the following work hour controls was waived for individuals working on outage activities: